sharmeen789/DATA-ANALYSIS/README.md

-Data Analysis projects using python scientific packages such as, Pandas, Numpy, Matplotlib and Seaborn Library for data manipulation and visualiziaton in a Jupyter notebook environment.
+Data Analysis projects using python scientific packages such as, Pandas, Numpy, Matplotlib and Seaborn Library for data manipulation and visualiziaton in a Jupyter notebook environment and writing SQL query using Microsoft SQL Server Management Studio and Azure Data Studio to deal with relational databases.

 Election Analysis Project: